XingyuChenTim/NLPSharedTask4/README.md

 Or [train them yourself](#train-classification-models).

-## Predict
+## Predict/Train
-Prediction on all arguments from `data/arguments-training.tsv`
+Prediction/Train on all arguments from `data/arguments-training.tsv`
 ```bash
 TAG=0.1.1-nocuda # or 'TAG=0.1.1-cuda11.3' if a GPU is available
 GPUS="" # or 'GPUS="--gpus=all"' to use all GPUs